ericincloud/2-Branch-CI-CD/README.md

 # 2-Branch-CI-CD
-#### 2 Branch CI/CD utilizes AWS CodeDeploy, CodePipeline, a GitHub Production branch, and a Development branch allowing developers to Continuously Integrate and Continuously Deliver (CI/CD).
-Chnages from the Development branch are first reflected on the development pipeline.
-Once satisfied, developers can merge to production by sending changes to the production pipeline.
-This project builds off the the "AWS-CodePipeline-and-CodeDeploy" project/repository
+#### 2 Branch CI/CD allows developers to efficiently refine and test applications before deployment to live servers.
+By leveraging AWS CodeDeploy, CodePipeline, and GitHub repositories - developers can seamlessly integrate and deliver their code through Continuous Integration and Continuous Delivery (CI/CD) pipelines.
+Developers iteratively build and test applications in the Development branch.
+When satisified, updates from the development branch are merged to the production branch thus, automatically triggering the production pipeline and deploying the finished application for real-world usage.
+This streamlined process ensures robust testing and validation before an application reaches production, increasing reliability and stability.

 ## Architectural Diagram